1Hive/conviction-voting-cadcad/README.md

 This cadCAD model and notebook series is a collaboration between [Aragon Project](aragon.org), [1Hive](1hive.org), [BlockScience](block.science), and [the Commons Stack](commonsstack.org).
 A brief table of contents follows to explain the file structure of the various documents produced in this collaboration.

 <br>
+#### Note: If viewing on Github, matehmatical type setting does not render.
+To view mathematical rendering, visit the following [link](TODO)

 ## Table of Contents
 ### 1. Supporting documentation for context
 * [Readme doc]() (you are here): For a high level exploration of Conviction Voting and what exactly we're trying to do with this model, start right here.
 * [Conviction Voting Algorithm Overview](https://github.com/BlockScience/Aragon_Conviction_Voting/blob/master/algorithm_overview.md): For a deeper understanding of the CV algorithm, including it's mathematical derivation, read this document